RAG vs. GraphRAG: A Systematic Evaluation and Key Insights: Query-Based Summarization

 \section{Query-Based Summarization}

-Query-based summarization tasks are widely used to evaluate the performance of RAG systems~\cite{ram2023context, yu2023augmentation}.
-GraphRAG has also demonstrated its effectiveness in summarization tasks~\cite{edge2024local}.
-However, \citet{edge2024local} only evaluate its effectiveness on the global summarization task and rely on LLM-as-a-Judge~\cite{zheng2023judging} for performance assessment.
-In Section~\ref{sec:summ_analysis}, we show that the LLM-as-a-Judge evaluation method for summarization tasks introduces position bias, which can impact the reliability of results.
-A systematic comparison of RAG and GraphRAG on general query-based summarization across widely used datasets remains unexplored.
-To address this gap, we conduct a comprehensive evaluation in this section, leveraging widely used datasets and evaluation metrics.
+Query-based summarization is a widely used benchmark for evaluating retrieval-augmented generation (RAG) systems~\cite{ram2023context, yu2023augmentation}.
+Recent work has also demonstrated the potential of GraphRAG for summarization tasks~\cite{edge2024local}.
+However, \citet{edge2024local} focus primarily on global summarization and rely on LLM-as-a-Judge~\cite{zheng2023judging} for evaluation.
+As shown in Section~\ref{sec:summ_analysis}, LLM-as-a-Judge introduces position bias in summarization evaluation, which can compromise result reliability.
+Despite the growing interest in GraphRAG, a systematic comparison between RAG and GraphRAG on general query-based summarization tasks across widely used datasets remains unexplored.
+To address this gap, we conduct a comprehensive evaluation in this section using standard benchmarks and evaluation metrics.